Contact Babcock Injury Lawyers

 In addition to Baton Rouge, Babcock Injury Lawyers serves residents of:

 - …and more!

 A personal injury claim or lawsuit comes down to a fight with one or more insurance companies.
 This is a fight most people, particularly those dealing with a devastating injury, are not equipped to win.
-But Attorneys Stephen Babcock and Chase Tettleton of Babcock Partners have dedicated their professional lives to fighting insurance companies on behalf of people like you and families like yours.
+But Attorneys Stephen Babcock and Chase Tettleton of Babcock Injury Lawyers have dedicated their professional lives to fighting insurance companies on behalf of people like you and families like yours.

 However, no one knows what happened to you and what you are going through better than you.
 In our initial legal consultation with you, we will assess the basic facts of your case to determine how we may help you pursue a legal claim.
 You may have information that will be needed to develop a case for you.
 (Some items we can help you get it or obtain for you if you don’t have them.)

 Have you received an insurance settlement offer for your accident and injury?
 We will review it for you at no charge.
 In the meantime, do not sign anything presented by any insurance company representative.
 You could be signing away your rights to the compensation you deserve.

 For our first meeting, in addition to all insurance company communications since your accident, please try to bring:

 A valid driver’s license, state-issued ID, passport or other valid identification will provide your full legal name for the record.

 If you reported your accident to police or any other authority (such as the facility manager or owner of where it happened) their report should name those involved, including witnesses, as well as date, time, location and other basic facts.
 A police report should indicate any criminal charges filed.
 If you haven’t obtained a copy of the police report, we can get one for you.